M. Night Shyamalan's least bad movie in years.

 Written and directed by M. Night Shyamalan

 Spoiler alert: highish, I guess, but nothing you'd be unlikely to figure out yourself

-The biggest surprise about 2017's Split was that it revitalized M. Night Shyamalan's career, if not quite to full force (for has anyone ever been hotter than Shyamalan after The Sixth Sense?), then at least to the extent that people felt comfortable saying his name without somehow integrating it into a punchline.
-Seriously: considering that Split is a rather drab affair—really rather bad, since you asked, and not obviously superior to, say, After Earth—this was a genuine shock.
-It meant that the biggest surprise within its narrative could only be the second biggest surprise about the movie overall; this was that it turned out to have been a secret sequel to one of Shyamalan's few other universally-liked films, Unbreakable, all along.
+To me, the biggest surprise about 2017's Split was that it revitalized M. Night Shyamalan's career.
+If it didn't quite return to full force (for has anyone ever been hotter than Shyamalan after The Sixth Sense?), then it at least rehabilitated him to the extent that people felt comfortable saying his name without somehow integrating it into a punchline.
+Considering that Split is a rather drab affair—straight-up bad, since you asked, and not obviously superior to, say, After Earth—this truly was a genuine shock.
+It meant that the biggest surprise within its narrative could only be the second biggest surprise about the movie overall; this was that it turned out to have been a secret sequel to one of Shyamalan's very few universally-liked films, Unbreakable, all along.

 Which was never, to my mind, the best idea: Unbreakable is an exceedingly self-contained work, concerned mostly with deconstructing genre tropes, along with the fandom that celebrates them, and with creating feelings of mystery and discovery that were never going to be recaptured; in any event, for all that it plays with iconography, it's not actually about iconic characters, of the sort who needed to have their story continued even one second past their film's final frames.
 Well, not to say I told you so, but that nineteen-years-later continuation, Glass—a conclusion to a trilogy that was never really intended, even if Split's villain was, according to Shyamalan, supposed to have played a role in the sprawling, more ambitious version of Unbreakable he didn't get to make—proves I was right.